 If you are filling out Form 5500-EZ for the first time, you have to look up a few codes in the Form 5500-EZ Instructions.
 The second time you just copy from the previous year.
 For my plan:

 - 519100 = Other Information Services (including news syndicates, libraries, internet publishing & broadcasting)

 Line 8 List of Plan Characteristics:

 - 3B = Plan covering self-employed individuals

 - 3D = Pre-approved pension plan – A master, prototype, or volume submitter plan that is the subject of a favorable opinion or advisory letter from the IRS.

-If you have a SEP-IRA and you worry about Solo 401k being too difficult to do, don’t.
-Even if you have to file this extra form once a year, it only takes 5 minutes.
-The biggest advantage of a Solo 401k is that it allows employee contributions in addition to employer contributions whereas the SEP only allows employer contributions.
+The biggest advantage of a Solo 401k is that it allows employee contributions in addition to employer contributions whereas the SEP IRA only allows employer contributions.
 This is more important if your self-employment income is under $200k or so.
 If you are not earning big bucks from self-employment, Solo 401k is the way to go.
 If you are earning big bucks from self-employment, Solo 401k still helps you with Backdoor Roth.

 If you are paying an advisor a percentage of your assets, you are paying 5-10x too much.
 Learn how to find an independent advisor, pay for advice, and only the advice.